rackerlabs/rackspace-how-to/content/rackspace-email/set-up-dns-records-for-cloud-office-email.md

    | MX | @ or left blank | **mx2.emailsrvr.com** | 20 | 3600 seconds or lowest allowed |
    | TXT | @ or left blank | **v=spf1 include:emailsrvr.com ~all** | NA | 3600 seconds or lowest allowed |
    | CNAME | autodiscover | **autodiscover.emailsrvr.com** | NA | 3600 seconds or lowest allowed |

+   **Warning:** If you change DNS settings for a domain that was hosting email elsewhere, user email clients and devices must be reconfigured to point to Rackspace.
+Send your users to <http://emailhelp.rackspace.com> to assist them with new settings.

 3. Save your changes.